ripienaar/free-for-dev/README.md

 ## Authentication, Authorization and User Management

   * [asgardeo.io](https://wso2.com/asgardeo) - Seamless Integration of SSO, MFA, passwordless auth and more.
 Includes SDKs for frontend and backend apps.
 Free up to 1000 MAUs and 5 identity providers.
-  * [auth0.com](https://auth0.com/) — Hosted free for development SSO.
-Up to 2 social identity providers for closed-source projects.
+  * [Auth0](https://auth0.com/) — Hosted SSO.
+Up to 7000 active users and 2 social identity providers.
   * [Authgear](https://www.authgear.com) - Bring Passwordless, OTPs, 2FA, SSO to your apps in minutes.
 All Front-end included.
 Free up to 5000 MAUs.
   * [Authress](https://authress.io/) — Authentication login and access control, unlimited identity providers for any project.
 Facebook, Google, Twitter and more.
 First 1000 API calls are free.
   * [Authy](https://authy.com) - Two-factor authentication (2FA) on multiple devices, with backups.
 Drop-in replacement for Google Authenticator.
 Free for up to 100 successful authentications.